wisabi/GraphQL-Client-Framework-for-GitHub/README.md

 ## Installation

-To use the plugin properly, be sure to have the following software installed:
+To use this framework, be sure to have the following software installed:

 * [Java SE Development Kit 11](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html)
 * [sbt 1.3.x ](https://www.scala-sbt.org/download.html)